Philip Henderson

 Philip Prichard Henderson (17 February 1906 – 13 September 1977) was a British novelist and literature critic.

 Henderson was born in Barnes, London, in the United Kingdom.
 After attending Bradfield College he worked as assistant editor of Everyman's Library from 1929 to 1932.
 During World War II he was employed as a fireman by the National Fire Service from 1939 to 1943, while at the same time writing books and articles as a free-lance author and editor.
 From 1943 to 1946 he co-edited the book trade magazine British Book News.
-He worked as editor at the British Council from 1959 to 1965 and at the publishing house Chatto & Windus from 1964 to 1966.
+He worked as an editor at the British Council from 1959 to 1965 and at the publishing house Chatto & Windus from 1964 to 1966.